• Skip to primary navigation

 Government levies and incentives for married couples

 The Federal Government administers many levies and incentive programs.
-They calculate these based on the joint income of a married or defacto couple.
+Some of these are based on the joint income of a married or de facto couple.

 Example: Medicare Levy Surcharge

-An additional charge is levied on the income of singles who don’t have private hospital insurance, once they earn above $90,000 per year.
-For a married couple, the levy takes into account their joint income.
-It does not apply until the joint income is above $180,000.
+An additional charge is levied on the income of singles who earn over $90,000 per year and don’t have private hospital insurance.
+For a married couple, the levy does not apply until their joint income is above $180,000.

 For example, Mary earns $100,000 per year and George earns $65,000 per year and neither have private hospital cover.
 While she was single Mary would have been charged the Medicare Levy Surcharge (1% or $1,000) on her tax return each year.

-But, as a married couple, the levy applies to Mary and George’s joint income of $165,000 and Mary will no longer pay the surcharge which will boost her tax refund by $1,000 per year.
+But, since Mary and George are married, the levy applies to their joint income of $165,000 and Mary will no longer pay the surcharge which will boost her tax refund by $1,000 per year.

 We both own homes.
 Is that a problem for tax after marriage?